Denttabs is probably a name you are not all that familiar with, but they are one of the few producers, of toothpaste tablets.

 - No preservatives

-- Do not count to carry on allowance when travelling as not a liquid or paste
+- Do not count to carry on allowance when traveling as not a liquid or paste

 - More expensive than regular tubes